+Of the supported languages 2 of them already have the execution environments developed and are described in more detail below: Java and Kotlin.

+The remaing 3, Javascript, C# and Python are not yet developed but are planned to be supported by the end of this project.

 5.3.1.
 Java & Kotlin

-Because both Java and Kotlin can be compiled to be executed on the JVM the same application was used for both execution environment, with minor changes for each.
+Because both Java and Kotlin can be compiled to be executed on the JVM, the same application was used for both execution environment, with minor changes for each.

 For these execution environments the application executed inside a Docker container is a Spring Boot application developed in Java using Maven as a build and dependency management tool.